oss6/vf-core-service-discovery/README.md

 # What's next

 1. Find dependents in different types of projects (for a start Angular and React).
-2. API documentation.
+2. API documentation using TypeDoc.
-3. Parallelise processing.
-4. Better user experience and interface.
+3. Add performance tests.

 # Contributing

 We welcome contributors and maintainers!
 To contribute please check the [contributing page](CONTRIBUTING.md) out.